crosleythomas/blog/posts/tf_start_to_finish/introduction.md

 This guide focuses on how to implement projects in [TensorFlow](tensorflow.org).
 TensorFlow is Google's "open-source software library for Machine Intelligence".

-TensorFlow is a great tool for everyone in machine learning but I often myself (1) repeating a lot of boiler plate code and (2) searching for undocumented features and best practices.
+TensorFlow is a great tool for everyone in machine learning but I often myself
+1. Repeating a lot of boiler plate code.
+2. Searching for undocumented features and best practices across several blogs.
+3. Finding an article for the correct topic but it is already out of date.

 Here, I share a start-to-finish guide for taking your project from a messy set of data to a trained production model.
+Additionally, I'm planning on updating in place - when one of my practices changes because I improved my approach or TensorFlow has released a new version, I'll update the guide here.

 There are also templates from my related project [TensorPlates](https://github.com/crosleythomas/tensorplates) to get a new project going faster, pro-tips from little tricks I've learned along the way, and explanations for un-or-under-documented features.